TeamMaigo/BlackSoul/README.md

 # BlackSoul

-Black Soul is a top-down 2D action game made in Godot 3 focusing on the concept of being unable to fight back directly, instead relying on enemies shooting each other and using the environment to solve puzzles.
+Black Soul is a top-down 2D action game made in Godot 3 in Summer 2018, focusing on the concept of being unable to fight back directly, instead relying on enemies shooting each other and using the environment to solve puzzles.
 Players will dodge turret shots, and then use those turret shots to break the environment, opening up new paths, defeating enemies and unlocking new abilities.